 • Name: Set it as needed.
 In this example, the ECSs are named ECS-source, ECS-target-01, ECS-target-02, and ECS-test.

 • ECS type: In this example, the type of ECS-source is General computing-plus c7t.
-Currently, only network interfaces of ECSs with certain types can be used as mirror sources.
+Currently, only network interfaces of ECSs of certain types can be used as mirror sources.
 For details, see Notes and Constraints.
 There are no constraints on the type of other ECSs.

 • Image: Set it as needed.
 In this example, public image Huawei Cloud EulerOS 2.0 Standard 64 bit is used.